neuroailab/unsup_vvs/README.md

 To run the following two steps, you need to first install this package (like `pip install -e ./`).
 For neural network training, see scripts in `unsup_vvs/network_training` folder.
 For neural data evaluation, see scripts in `unsup_vvs/neural_fit` folder.
+For using pretrained checkpoints to generate responses on images, see README in `unsup_vvs/neural_fit` folder.